scicloj/tablecloth/docs/index.md

 General info about dataset.
 There are three variants:

 -   default - containing information about columns with basic statistics
     -   `:basic` - just name, row and column count and information if dataset is a result of `group-by` operation
-    -   `:columns` - columns' metadata
+    -   `:columns` - columns’ metadata

 ``` clojure
 (api/info ds)